-- According to UNHCR reports of 1995 and 1998, the Iranian Mandeans are included among the recognised religious minorities and live mainly in Khuzistan, near the Iraqi border.
+19.35 According to UNHCR reports of 1995 and 1998, the Iranian Mandeans are included among the recognised religious minorities and live mainly in Khuzistan, near the Iraqi border.
 They work mainly in agriculture and with precious metals, are a low-profile group and are small in number.
 [3b] The small community faces discrimination similar to the country's other pre-Islamic religious minorities.
 Mandeans enjoyed official support as a distinct religion prior to the revolution, but their legal status as a religion since then has been the subject of debate in the Majlis and never clarified.
+[41] (p4)

-[4I] (p4) - 6.84 According to the USSD International Religious Freedom Report 2005:
+19.36 According to the USSD International Religious Freedom Report 2006:

-"The small community faces discrimination similar to that faced by the country's other religious minorities.
-There were reports that members of the Mandaean community experienced societal discrimination and pressure to convert to Islam, and they often are denied access to higher education.
-Mandaean refugees have reported specific religious freedom violations and concerns, such as being forced to observe Islamic fasting rituals and to pray in Islamic fashion, both in direct violation of Mandaean teaching."
-[4r] (p3)
+"The small community faced discrimination similar to that faced by the country's other religious minorities.
+There were reports that members of the Mandaean Sabaeans community experienced societal discrimination and pressure to convert to Islam, and they often are denied access to higher education.
+Mandaean Sabaean refugees reported specific religious freedom violations and concerns, such as being forced to observe Islamic fasting rituals and to pray in Islamic fashion, both in direct violation of Mandaean Sabaeans teaching."
+[4r] (p4)